slint-ui/slint/docs/building.md

 ### Node.js Tests

 The Node.js tests are contained in the `test-driver-nodejs` crate.
-It requires the Slint node library to be built, which is not done by default.
+It requires the Slint node library to be built, which isn't done by default.
 Build it explicitly before running the tests:

 ```sh
 cargo build -p slint-node